ESO Necromancer Tank Build – Overview

 (Situational)

-Provides additional recovery but may be considered a wasted skill slot for just 150 recovery.
+Provides additional recovery but may be considered a wasted skill slot for just 150 of each recovery.
 Can be used with Elemental Catalyst as a source of Shock Damage, though using EC is generally not advised for a Tank.

 Reusable Parts